-The CSR Committee shall formulate and recommend to the BMB the list of CSR activities proposed for DB and the annual action plan for implementation of the CSR activities.
+The CSR Committee shall formulate and recommend to the Board the list of CSR activities and the annual action plan for implementation of the CSR activities.

-Individual employees must comply with the requirements of this Policy and supervisors are responsible for ensuring compliance.
+Individual employees must comply with the requirements of this policy and supervisors are responsible for ensuring compliance.